buu342/N64-Sausage64/Sample ROM/README.md

 ### Compiling the ROM
-Assuming you have the Libultra SDK installed in your machine, simply run `makeme.bat`.
-This currently only works on WindowsXP.
+The ROM is available for Libultra users, using either a WindowsXP machine or the ModernSDK.
 A compiled version of the ROM should be available in the [releases page](../../../releases).

+#### Libultra

+Simply run `makeme.bat`.

+#### Libultra with ModernSDK

+Simply call `make`.

 ### USB
 If you modify `debug.h` by changing `DEBUG_MODE` to `1`, you can enable USB input+output for flashcarts, allowing you to modify the ROM with your command prompt.
 This requires loading the ROM using a program such as [UNFLoader](https://github.com/buu342/N64-UNFLoader) with debug mode enabled.